Stock Market: Sensex, Nifty end lower

-The top gainers in the market were UPL, Tech Mahindra, Hindalco, SBI, UltraTech Cement, IndusInd Bank, Hindalco, and Indiabulls Housing Finance.
+The top gainers in the market were Yes Bank, TCS, Mahindra & Mahindra, State Bank of India, IndusInd Bank, UPl, Indiabulls Housing Finance, and Adani Ports.

-The top losers in the market were Yes Bank, Maruti Suzuki, HDFC, Hindustan Unilever, Hero MotoCorp, Indian Oil, Coal India, Sun Pharma, Zee Entertainment, Bharat Petroleum, Kotak Mahindra Bank, Bajaj Auto and Reliance Industries.
+The top losers in the market were ONGC, Tata Steel, Eicher Motors, Vedanta, Bajaj Auto, Tech Mahindra, and JSW Steel.

 Post Your Comments